 The total number of call minutes, fixed-line and mobile combined, was decreasing for years until 2020, when the social effects of the coronavirus (COVID-19) pandemic became apparent - the total number of minutes spent on phone calls increased for the first time since 2012 by approximately 34 billion minutes, as people replaced face-to-face contact with phone calls.
 This level slightly decreased again in 2021.

 The humble SMS message has also fallen out of favor, likely a victim of the popularity of free messaging apps such as Whatsapp and Facebook Messenger.
-Revenue derived from mobile messaging in the UK fell by 2.43 billion British pounds from 2010 to 2019, to reach 570 million British pounds in 2019.
+The number of outgoing SMS and MMS messages sent in the UK fell from nearly 151 billion messages in 2012 to roughly 49 billion messages in 2020.